Canada opposition Liberals vow crackdown on tax loopholes

-OTTAWA (Reuters) - Canada’s opposition Liberal Party, under fire for promising to run budget deficits if it wins an Oct.
-19 election, said on Saturday it would raise billions by cracking down on tax loopholes and trimming expenditure.
+OTTAWA, Sept 26 (Reuters) - Canada’s opposition Liberal Party, under fire for promising to run budget deficits if they win an Oct 19 election, said on Saturday they would raise billions by cracking down on tax loopholes and trimming expenditure.

 Most recent polls show the center-left Liberals stuck on around 30 percent with both the rival New Democrats and the ruling right-of-center Conservatives, who are trying to pull off a rare fourth consecutive victory.